Leviathan Gas Field, Levantine Basin, Mediterranean Sea, Israel

 Partners of Noble Energy with interest in Israel's Mediterranean field

 Houston-based oil and natural gas exploration and production company Noble Energy is the operator of the Leviathan gas field.
-Its share in the project is 39.66%.
-The Leviathan field is the largest discovery ever for Noble Energy.
+Its share in the project is 39.66% and it is the company's largest discovery.

-Delek Group subsidiaries, Delek Drilling and Avner Oil Exploration, have a working interest of 22.67% each in the Leviathan project.
-Ratio Oil Exploration is the other stakeholder, with 15%.
+Delek Group subsidiaries Delek Drilling and Avner Oil Exploration have a working interest of 22.67% each in the project.
+Ratio Oil Exploration is the other stakeholder with 15%.